LiorZ/hdac8_thesis/thesis.rst

 	In their evolutionary journey, many proteins have gone through series of adaptations that enabled them to interact with various, different partners [44]_.
 The key to understand the biological role of enzymes, as well as other functional proteins, is to identify the repertoire of their natural substrate(s).
 The specificity and thereby role of enzymes varies, primarily depending on their active sites, which display selectivity ranging from preferences for a number of specific amino acids at defined positions (e.g. thrombin and the caspases) to more generic sites with limited discrimination at one position (e.g. chymotrypsin) [45]_ [46]_.

 	In addition to the primary amino acid sequence of the substrate, specificity is also influenced by the three-dimensional conformation of the substrate (secondary and tertiary structures).
 Proteases for example, preferentially cleave substrates within extended loop regions [47]_ while residues that are buried within the interior of the protein substrate are clearly inaccessible to the protease active site.
 Finally, the interaction between the two partners depends on the physical co-location of both the enzyme and substrate.
 Knowledge of the interaction specificity of functional proteins, and enzymes in particular, can dramatically improve our ability to predict target protein substrates.
-This information can at present be derived only from experimental approaches such as phage display [48]_ [49]_ peptide libraries [50]_ that yield high degree of confidence.
+This information can at present be derived only from experimental approaches such as phage display [48]_ [49]_ and peptide libraries [50]_ that yield high degree of confidence.
 However, these methods are expensive and demand an extensive period of preparation and application.
 Computational substrate prediction, although less robust and accurate, is much simpler and cheaper to run.

+%(DONE) ORA: here you need a smoother transition: something like: People have worked on several systems, and one of the most studies is the MHC-peptide interaction…. %

-	Many computational studies that are based on machine learning approaches were conducted to elucidate the MHC substrate specificity, as these proteins are involved heavily in various malignant and infecious diseases [55]_. *Dönnes et al.* developed SVMHC - an SVM based approach for the prediction of peptide binding to MHC class I proteins [56]_ .
-A similar method that involves support vector machine regression (SVR) models was developed by *Wen Liu et al* [57]_.
-These methods have the advantage of being fast and sometimes extremely accurate; however, they typically require large amounts of experimental training data, and thus may fail for systems that have not been well-characterized experimentally.
+	Substrate specificity studies encompass a wide range of biological systems.
+One of the most studied is the interaction between MHC and peptide, as these proteins are involved heavily in various malignant and infecious diseases [55]_. *Dönnes et al.* developed SVMHC - an SVM based approach for the prediction of peptide binding to MHC class I proteins [56]_ .
+A similar method that involves support vector machine regression (SVR) models was developed by Wen Liu *et al* [57]_.
+Furman & Margalit *et al* developed a pipeline in which the peptide structure in the MHC groove was used as a template upon which peptide candidates were threaded, and their compatibility to bind was evaluated by statistical pairwise potentials.
+All These methods have the advantage of being fast and sometimes extremely accurate; however, they typically require large amounts of experimental training data, and thus may fail for systems that have not been well-characterized experimentally.

+% (DONE) ORA: in the above paragraph you can cite my phd thesis that used simple pairwise residue potentials and threading to determine peptide binding specificity for MHC molecules ... %

 	The HIV protease was surveyed extensively for substrate specificity by a number of structure based computational methods.
-The vastly available experimental data related to this protein aided in their creation.
-Many such methods were demonstrated to be applicable in other systems. *Kurt et al.* used a coarse grained sequence threading approach with an empirical potential function to successfully discriminate binders from nonbinders in a small set of 16 peptides derived from suspected partners of HIV-1 protease. *Chaudhury et al* developed a flexible peptide modeling protocol within RosettaDock [53]_ [54]_  that predicted the structures for a large, diverse set of cleavable and noncleavable peptides by calculating an approximate free energy of the resulting complex, and showed that their protocol grants favorable energies to cleavable peptides over noncleavable peptides [52]_.
+The vastly available experimental data related to this protein aided in the calibration of substrate detection approaches.
+Many such methods were demonstrated to be applicable in other systems.
+Kurt *et al.* used a coarse grained sequence threading approach with an empirical potential function to successfully discriminate binders from nonbinders in a small set of 16 peptides derived from suspected partners of HIV-1 protease.
+Chaudhury *et al.* developed a flexible peptide modeling protocol within RosettaDock [53]_ [54]_  that predicted the structures for a large, diverse set of cleavable and noncleavable peptides by calculating an approximate free energy of the resulting complex, and showed that their protocol grants favorable energies to cleavable peptides over noncleavable peptides [52]_.

-	*King et al.* developed an impressive flexible structure-based algorithm for characterization of a protein substrate preference, calls *pepsec* [58]_ within the Rosetta framework.
-Their algorithm requires as input an approximate location for a key "anchor" residue of the peptide and the remainder of the peptide is assembled from fragments as in de novo structure prediction and refined with simultaneous sequence optimization.
+	King *et al.* developed an impressive flexible structure-based algorithm for characterization of a protein substrate preference, called *pepsec* within the Rosetta framework [58]_ .
+Their algorithm requires as input an approximate location for a key "anchor" residue of the peptide and the remainder of the peptide is assembled from fragments as in *de novo* structure prediction and refined with simultaneous sequence optimization.
 Backbone flexibility of the protein can be incorporated implicitly by docking into a structural ensemble for the protein partner.
 While this protocol was demonstrated to work very well on a variety of cases, it doesn't incorporate experimental data in a form of already-known activity of different substrates - as it is intended for *de-novo* specificity prediction.

-	*London et al* have developed a general pipeline for the prediction of binding specificity of flexible peptides to protein receptors.
+	In our group, have previoulsy developed a general pipeline for the prediction of binding specificity of flexible peptides to protein receptors.
 In this pipeline, termed FlexPepBind, they modeled the structure of a collection of peptides  with variable sequences and experimental activity to a target receptor using a high resolution peptide docking protocol - FlexPepDock [15]_ and use the energy estimation given by this protocol to each of the peptide - receptor complexes to determine their relative binding affinities and subsequently train a classifier that is able to distinguish binders from non-binders.

-	This protocol has proven itself in 2 distinct biological systems - the interaction between Bcl2-like proteins and BH3 domains [7]_ which is a key feature in the regulation of apoptosis and  the farnesyltransferase (FTase) enzyme [8]_ that catalyzes the attachment of farnesyl group to a protein via a thioether bond to a cysteine located near the carboxy terminus of the protein [59]_ [60]_ .
-In his Bcl-2 study, *London et al* modeled the interaction between a collection of helical BH3 domains and some proteins from the Bcl-2 family and were successful in recapitulating a significant part of their specificity profile, as well as unraveling novel interactions.
+	This protocol has proven itself in 2 distinct biological systems - the interaction between Bcl2-like proteins and BH3 domains [7]_ which is a key feature in the regulation of apoptosis, and  the farnesyltransferase (FTase) enzyme [8]_ that catalyzes the attachment of a farnesyl group to a protein via a thioether bond to a cysteine located near the carboxy terminus of the protein [59]_ [60]_ .
+In the Bcl-2 study, we modeled the interaction between a collection of helical BH3 domains and some proteins from the Bcl-2 family and were successful in recapitulating a significant part of their specificity profile, as well as unraveling novel interactions [7]_ .

 	Unlike Bcl2-BH3, FTase is a catalytic protein that interacts primarily with *substrates*.
 Since FlexPepBind only models the interface between a peptide and a receptor, *London et al* assumed that binding equals catalysis and showed that this assumption is valid for the vast majority of cases.

-	This study an adaptation of the FlexPepBind protocol to the intriguing enzyme HDAC8 to determine its binding specificity and potentially find novel substrates.
+	This study presents an adaptation of the FlexPepBind protocol to the intriguing enzyme HDAC8 to determine its binding specificity and potentially find novel substrates.
 In our study we assume that peptides that bind the enzyme in the active site, also go through catalysis.
 This assumption was validated in our earlier studies in Bcl and FTase.
-The pipeline can be summarized as follows; First, we calibrate and test our protocol for the binding of peptides that were validated experimentally by our collaborators in the group of Carol Fierke at the University of Michigan.
-Then, we derive a classifier and show that it indeed possesses an ability to differentiate between experimentally validated low and high affinity peptides substrates.
-Last, we try to find novel substrates among a large database of lysine acetylated peptides in proteins compiled the Phosphosite database of PTM [66]_ .
+The pipeline can be summarized as follows; First, we calibrate and test our protocol for the binding of peptides that were tested by experiment for their ability to undergo deacetylation by our collaborators in the group of Carol Fierke at the University of Michigan.
+Then, we derive a classifier and show that it indeed is able to differentiate between experimentally validated low and high activity peptides substrates.
+Last, we try to find novel substrates among a large database of lysine acetylated peptides in proteins compiled from the Phosphosite database of post translational modifications (PTM) [66]_ .

 Methods
 ========